Yashwant077/Kanye-Quotes/README.md

 # Kanye-Quotes
-Kanye quotes is built using python libraries such as tkinter(for GUI) and requests(for API).
-It will show you quotes fetched from [https://api.kanye.rest](https://api.kanye.rest) on every click on Kanye face logo.
+[Kanye Quotes](https://api.kanye.rest) is a program built using Python libraries such as Tkinter for creating the graphical user interface (GUI) and Requests for fetching data from an API.
+When you click on the Kanye face logo, the program will display a new quote fetched from the API.